imprint

 How long and where will the data be stored?

-Google stores the collected data for different lengths of time.
-You can delete some data at any time, others are automatically deleted after a limited period of time and others are stored by Google for a longer period of time.
-Some data (such as My Activity items, photos or documents, products) stored in your Google Account will remain stored until you delete it.
-Even if you’re not signed into a Google Account, you can delete some data associated with your device, browser, or app.
+Google stores the data collected for different lengths of time.
+You can delete some data at any time, others are automatically deleted after a limited time and others are stored by Google for a longer period of time.
+Some data (such as elements from “My activity”, photos or documents, products) that are stored in your Google account remain stored until you delete them.
+Even if you are not signed in to a Google Account, you can delete some data associated with your device, browser or app.

 How can I delete my data or prevent data storage?